Drink driving penalties

 - the type of offence you committed

-- when you committed the offence
+- when you did it

-- the licence or permit you held
+- what kind of licence or permit you have

 - if it wasn't your first offence.

-Penalities for failing a roadside breath test
+Penalties for failing a roadside breath test

 Licence cancellation/disqualification from driving